hyprwm/hyprland-wiki/pages/Nix/Hyprland on Home Manager.md

 ## Usage

 Once the module is enabled, you can use it to declaratively configure Hyprland.
-Here is an example config, made to work with either the upstream Home Manager module, or the flake-based Home Manager module.
+Here is an example config:

 ```nix
 # home.nix

 {
   wayland.windowManager.hyprland.settings = {
     "$mod" = "SUPER";